Endorsements

 New York City has a deep housing shortage, and an overwhelming abundance of cars.
 The following are endorsements of candidates that get the need to flip that equation while addressing Climate Change agressively and supporting sustainable transportation.

 I strongly recommend the endorsements of Open New York and StreetsPAC.
+I also generally support candidates who were willing to publicly call for Eric Adams's resignation and removal early on.

 2025 NYC Mayor